 You may be eligible to submit an application to USCIS to change status while remaining in the United States if the following eligibility requirements are met:

-- Financial documents showing sufficient funds to cover tuition and fees, living expenses, books, supplies and health expenses for one academic year
+- Along the process, be ready to upload scanned copies of the following documents: Copy of passport ID page, current visa, I-94, copy of admission letter, financial documents showing sufficient funds to cover tuition and fees, living expenses, books, supplies and health expenses for one academic year.
+See information about cost of attendance here.

 - Pay the SEVIS Fee (Form I-901) of $350 and print a receipt at https://www.fmjfee.com.